 Endangered Vultures call Cango Wildlife Ranch Home

-Posted by Cheetah Preservation Foundation on Fri November 30, 2018 in Cheetah Preservation Foundation NPC.
+Posted by Cheetah Preservation Foundation on Fri November 30, 2018.

 Vultures, though often depicted as mean or dangerous, are actually exactly the opposite.
 Romantics at heart, they pair for life, and unknown to most public, they are natures hygiene life-line.
 They play an extraordinary role in keeping deadly diseases like botulism, cholera and anthrax at bay, not only for animals in the wild, but this limits the spread of disease for communities the world over.
 Southern Africa is home to nine irreplaceable vulture species, of which two are endangered, 6 are critically endangered and one is already extinct.